 Bush and forest fires can occur in summer months (June to September) particularly in southern Serbia.
 Extreme hot and dry periods may lead to water shortages.

-Information on natural disasters, including earthquakes, can be obtained from the GDACS website.
-If a natural disaster occurs, follow the advice of local authorities.
+Information on natural disasters, including earthquakes, can be obtained from the Global Disaster Alert and Coordination System.
+If a natural disaster occurs, follow the instruction of local authorities.